FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Entity recognition and named entity linking

 Next step is named entity recognition.
 Here we want to extract all important entities from the sentences.
 Depending on a use case, one can train a model to recognize entities of a specific type.
-For example, in this tutorial [https://towardsdatascience.com/clinical-named-entity-recognition-using-spacy-5ae9c002e86f] you can find a way to train a model to recognize some entities from a biomedical domain.
+For example, in [this tutorial](https://towardsdatascience.com/clinical-named-entity-recognition-using-spacy-5ae9c002e86f) you can find a way to train a model to recognize some entities from a biomedical domain.
 However, the spaCy universe also provides some pre-trained models to recognize entities, which we are going to use in our example.

 Then one intends to standardize the entities and map them to an existing ontology.
 The process is known as entity linking.
 Here we map entities from the text to corresponding unique ids from a target knowledge base, for example, Wikipedia.
 One can also use some databases, relevant to the specific topic of the texts.
-While mapping to the Wikipedia terms is performed in this tutorial [https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754], we will try to map our entities to the NCI Thesaurus [https://bioportal.bioontology.org/ontologies/NCIT], for simplicity choosing the first match as a mapping.
+While mapping to the Wikipedia terms is performed in [this tutorial](https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754), we will try to map our entities to the [NCI Thesaurus](https://bioportal.bioontology.org/ontologies/NCIT), for simplicity choosing the first match as a mapping.
 Note, that in principle that is not always the best choice and one can use different similarity metrics to identify the best matching term in the ontology.

 ## Relationship Extraction

 After entity linking to get standard trios (object, relation, subject) for a knowledge graph, we extract the relationships between the identified entities.
-The Rebel project [https://github.com/Babelscape/rebel], which is also available as a spaCy component, allows extracting both entities and relations in one step, which we can use in our pipeline.
+The [Rebel project](https://github.com/Babelscape/rebel), which is also available as a spaCy component, allows extracting both entities and relations in one step, which we can use in our pipeline.

-To implement our approach of linking the entities to NCIT, we can rewrite the set_annotations function from the Rebel code as specified here [https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754] and turn call_wiki_api function into call_ncit function.
+To implement our approach of linking the entities to NCIT, we can rewrite the set_annotations function from the Rebel code as specified [here](https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754) and turn call_wiki_api function into call_ncit function.

 ```python
 import pandas as pd